 What if I can't find a place to live?

 If you've left it late to find a place to live (for example, because you've made a late application through clearing), contact the university accommodation service as soon as possible.
-Contact details should be available on your university's website.
 The accommodation service may:

 - still have places to offer